Can You Get HIV From Oral Sex?

 Saliva is not a friendly environment for HIV

-Saliva contains enzymes and proteins that reduce viral activity, and saliva also dilutes any virus that might be present.
+Saliva contains enzymes and proteins that reduce viral activity, and it dilutes any virus that might be present.
 That combination makes it hard to maintain an infectious dose in typical oral exposure.
-If you want a broader “outside the body” reality check, read can HIV live outside the body?

 Mouth tissue is tougher than rectal tissue